 There were days she would take Charles into her room and not pass him to me for a feed or playtime- she said she would do it “because I can do it better.”

 After discussing boundaries with my husband and agreeing that he’d discuss them with her, he failed to do it a couple of times... so I did.
 And I did it in a direct and assertive way (she doesn’t understand subtlety).
 I told her off, expressing exactly how I felt being around her and her wicked ways.
 This was a big deal for me, and I was quietly proud of myself for standing up to her.
 But of course Raj got upset with me.
 He said he was supportive of me but just doesn’t seem to follow-through when it comes to his family.

 Our son is now 2, and things have gotten worse.
 Gitu interferes in every parenting decision I make.
 Raj has been so stressed out with our conflict that he has basically given up on us.
 His mum has drilled it into his head that I am a bad mother to our son, I work too much and he can do so much better.
 It’s unbelievable how evil my mother in law is and to what lengths she would go to get rid of me.
 I don’t even know what her problem with me is.
 She never wants to trash things out when I’ve asked her to.

 Last month, Raj broke down in front of me, telling me he couldn’t do this anymore.
 He wanted out.
 He has decided to walk out on our marriage, and our little boy.
 I’ve spoken to friends and family and they feel that if he is cowardly enough not to stand up for his family, then he isn’t worth it.

 Only time will tell how this story ends.
 And I pray and hope that I have the strength to overcome this heartbreak, and that a miracle happens for us.
-Losing my husband over his mother is not something I had ever imagined.
+Losing my husband over my mother in law is not something I had ever imagined.
 But that’s life, isn’t it?

 (Story as told to Pavin Chopra)